RedWARd42/web103_finalproject/README.md

 ### [Matchmaking]

-App Connects Users after a match is found on the online board in a safee and secure way.
+App Connects Users after a match is found on the online board in a safe and secure way.

 [gif goes here]